-Ground pearls belong to the family Margarodidae of scale insects.
-Ground pearls are identified by the presence of small pearl-like bodies on the roots or in the soil.
-The pink adult stage that crawls is present during early summer.
-The adult female ground pearl is a wingless, pinkish scale insect, about 1⁄16 inch long with well-developed forelegs and claws.
+Ground pearls are scale insects belong to the family Margarodidae.
+Ground pearls appear as small, pearl-like formations on the roots or in the thatch, just below the soil surface.
+The adult female ground pearl is a wingless, pinkish scale insect, about 1⁄16 inch long with well-developed forelegs and claws (Figure 1).
 The male is a gnat-like insect smaller than the female, but with a slender waxy "tail" up to 1⁄4 inch long.
+Adults are typically active in late spring and early summer.
 Clusters of pinkish-white eggs are laid in a white waxy sac.
-Commonly referred to as a ground pearl, the slender nymph is covered with a hard, globular, yellowish-purple shell.
+The actual "pearl" shape is represented by the nymph which is covered with a hard, globular, yellowish-purple shell.
 Encysted nymphs are up to 1⁄16 inch in diameter (Figure 1).

 - Common name: ground pearls, scientific name: Margarodes spp.
 (Insecta: Hemiptera: Margarodidae).
 Camerino, A. 2015 (revised).
 Featured Creatures.
 Entomology & Nematology, FDACS/DPI, EDIS.
 Publication EENY-277

 - Don't Give up on Ground Pearls.
 Brandenburg, R. 2009.
 Grounds Maintenance.